itsnyan/rekordbox-mac-app/README.md

 - **XML Update: Remove Duplicate Songs**: Implementation to eliminate duplicate entries from the XML data.
 - **XML Update: Remove Non-Existent Songs**: Capability to clean XML records of songs that no longer exist.

-## Technologies Utilized

-- **Electron**: Framework enabling the development of cross-platform desktop applications using web technologies.
-- **HTML/CSS/JavaScript**: Frontend technologies employed for crafting the application's user interface and interactive components.

 ## Getting Started

 ⚒️ **Work in Progress**: The project is currently under active development.
 The compiled version will be made available as soon as possible.